philc/book-notes/thinking in systems - donella meadows.md

       game stays fair and interesting."
       * E.g. inheritance taxes, so that winners get reset each generation.
     * Diversification: pick or invent a new market where you're not competing against someone who already has a growing edge over you.
-Losers can "get out of the gamae and start a new one."
+Losers can "get out of the game and start a new one."
   * Shifting the burden to the intervenor -- addiction
     * I.e. a system/actor has a "dependence" on some policy or resource.
     * Burden-shifting systems: "Modern medicine in general has shifted the responsibility for health